Inside The Surprisingly Liberating World Of Reddit Porn

 Every morning, a woman who goes by the name Mrs_Gault on Reddit wakes up in the dark of her Chicago home around 6 a.m.
 She slips out of bed, careful not to disturb her husband, or wake her children who are sleeping in nearby rooms.
 She walks quietly to her closet, where she takes off her clothes.
 Some days, she’ll slide on some lingerie — a lacy black thong, perhaps, or a see-through camisole — and others, she’ll sit on the floor, completely nude.
-She snaps a few photos with her phone: cupping her bare breasts, sliding off that same lingerie, or inserting colorful toys between her legs.
+She snaps a few photos with her phone: cupping her bare breasts, sliding off that same lingerie, or inserting colourful toys between her legs.
 And then?
 She posts them on the internet.
+Once a post goes up, Gault (whose name is a nod to a literary character she won’t reveal) will get her kids ready for school, and then run off to her full time job.
+By her lunch break, she will have received hundreds of views and more than 100 comments on her photos, which are either taken from the chin down or with her face blacked out.
+She ignores some, sends flirty smiley faces in response to others; a lucky few launch full-on sext conversations or receive promises for more photos soon.
+“I used to be so much more shy, but now that I’ve anonymously opened myself up on the internet, in real life I’m much more in touch with who I am,” she says.
+“I’m more secure with myself, which means I'm willing to let other people in on who I am, too.”
+Gault is a member of the growing NSFW community on Reddit, the news aggregation and message board site founded in 2005.
+The self-proclaimed “front page of the internet” has since become known as a black hole of discussion boards, also known as “subreddits,” where users endlessly discuss everything from Donald Trump (on “The_Donald”) to ShowerThoughts.
+But of the tens of thousands of active Reddit subs (as of press time, there were more than 45,000), the 57th most popular — with 1,009,487 subscribers and counting — is GoneWild, home to users like Gault who post nude photos, videos, porn GIFs, erotica, and more (all of which are allowed within Reddit’s content policy as long as they include the “NSFW” tag).
+This small corner of the internet is where people go to anonymously share images and videos of themselves in a variety of sexual situations, then respond and converse with commenters.
+While it's an equal-opportunity situation, the porn posters are overwhelmingly women.

 Advertisement